 A Magistrate will hear and try a civil action in open court, unless otherwise ordered.
 At the conclusion of the trial, the Magistrate will pronounce judgment and such judgment shall (subject to appeal to the High Court) be final and conclusive between the parties.

 A Deputy Registrar is a judicial officer appointed by the Chief Justice.
-Deputy Registrars assist the Registrar in the smooth running of the Civil Registry in the State Courts.
+Deputy Registrars assist the Registrar in the smooth running of the Office of the Registrar in the State Courts.
 Besides their administrative duties, Deputy Registrars also have judicial functions.
 Deputy Registrars hear all interlocutory matters (hearings before trial) in Chambers and have the same jurisdiction and powers conferred on a District Court by the State Courts Act and the Rules of Court.

 The Bailiffs Section handles the enforcement proceedings commenced by parties in respect of Judgments and Orders of cases that come under the jurisdiction of the State Courts.
 The bailiffs are empowered under Sections 15 & 16 of the State Courts Act (Chapter 321) to handle enforcement proceedings.

 The bailiffs may, under the authority given to them under Section 16 of the State Courts Act (Chapter 321), enter the house of the judgment debtor or premises of a third party to execute and carry into effect all Writs of Execution and Court Orders.
 The usual enforcement filed by parties includes a Writ of Seizure and Sale.

 In carrying out enforcement proceedings, each bailiff of the State Courts is issued distinctive vests and authority passes to aid in identifying them as Court officials in the course of their work.